nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Mark or unmark a survey as done or not done: `mark/unmark`

 Changes the status of the survey to done or not done.
 More specifically, mark changes the status of the specified survey to done while unmark changes the status of the specified survey to not done.
+Note that the name of the survey is case-sensitive.

 Format: `mark INDEX s/NAME OF SURVEY`, `unmark INDEX s/NAME OF SURVEY`